dblock/code.dblock.org/_posts/2011/2011-07-23-modularizing-a-ror-grape-api.markdown

 end
 {% endhighlight %}

 The nice thing about this implementation is that we can now compose an API v2 with a bunch of v1 modules and some v2 ones.
 The not-so-nice part is the _included_ construct.
-I’d like to write the following.
+I'd like to write the following.

 {% highlight ruby %}
 module Api_v1_Me